| Editor in Chief: Prof. CUI Peng |

 1995-10 to 1997-02: Royal Society research fellow at Department of Geography, King’s College London, University of London, UK

-specializes in debris flow and landslide mitigation and control, water and soil conservation
+Mountain hazards（specializes in debris flow and landslide）, disaster risk reduction, water and soil conservation，fluvial geomorphology

-2008: Medal award of Sichuan Government for outstanding contributor during Wenchuan earthquake disaster reduction in 2008
+2008: awarded Medal award of Sichuan Government for outstanding contributor during Wenchuan earthquake disaster reduction in 2008

 2006: awarded First Class (China) Sichuan Province Sci-tech Progress Prize with the research on “the Theory and Techniques of Debris Flow Prevention in Mountain Roads"